 Reboot To Restore has grown out of the necessity for a user- and time-friendly alternative to other solutions.
 Computers shared by various users, such as those used in schools, library, hospitals, public kiosks, and so on, are prone to system and security related risks.
 Users end up with unwanted files or malware infection while attempting to install a program.
 However, the fix to these problems is simple yet effective – Reboot To Restore.

 For users who want an undo button to go with their Windows operating systems, Reboot To Restore is the solution that they have been looking for.
-Reboot To Restore allows them to undo or reverse unwanted changes.
+Reboot To Restore Windows allows them to undo or reverse unwanted changes.
 For instance, a user may find her/his system has slowed down to an unusual degree after installing a new software or driver.
-Reboot To Restore takes care of the situation by restoring an endpoint system to its previous state.
+Reboot and Restore Windows takes care of the situation by restoring an endpoint system to its previous state.
 However, these changes might require anywhere between 8 minutes to 30 minutes to take effect.
-Reboot To Restore might also uninstall certain programs as the system reverts to its ‘original’ state.
+Restore on Reboot might also uninstall certain programs as the system reverts to its ‘original’ state.

 Faronics’ Deep Freeze on the other hand returns computers to a clean and decluttered state upon every reboot without affecting user generated files.
 Reboot To Restore empowers users by mitigating the need for IT intervention by up to 63 percent.
 Further, the Reboot To Restore helps businesses by improving productivity and reducing IT costs.